platformsh/platformsh-docs/sites/upsun/src/create-apps/app-reference/composable-image.md

 To add a tool to your stack, use the `<nixpackage>` format, as no version is needed.

 {{% note theme=warning title="Warning" %}}
-It is not recommended to experiment with `nix` commands as it may result in technical issues.
+While technically available during the build phase, `nix` commands aren't supported at runtime as the image becomes read-only.

 When using the {{% vendor/name %}} composable image, you don't need `nix` commands.
-Everything you install using the `stack` key is readily available to you, and can be retrieved via the `$PATH` environment variable.
+Everything you install using the `stack` key is readily available to you as the binaries are linked and included in `$PATH`.

-For instance, to [start a secondary runtime](#primary-runtime), use a [`start` command](/create-apps/app-reference/composable-image.md#web-commands) instead of the `nix run` command.
+For instance, to [start a secondary runtime](#primary-runtime), just issue the command (e.g. in the [`start` command](/create-apps/app-reference/composable-image.md#web-commands)) instead of the `nix run` command.

-Also, while technically available during the build phase, `nix` commands aren't supported at runtime as the image becomes read-only.
 {{% /note %}}

 #### Primary runtime